IRC: Undernet fork

 Another fork effort, the first that made a lasting difference, was initiated by "Wildthang" in the United States in October 1992.
-(It forked off the EFnet ircd version 2.8.10).
+(It forked off the EFnet IRCd version 2.8.10).
 It was meant to be just a test network to develop bots on but it quickly grew to a network "for friends and their friends".
 In Europe and Canada a separate new network was being worked on and in December the French servers connected to the Canadian ones, and by the end of the month, the French and Canadian network was connected to the US one, forming the network that later came to be called "The Undernet".

-The "undernetters" wanted to take ircd further in an attempt to make it use less bandwidth and to try to sort out the channel chaos (netsplits and takeovers) that EFnet started to suffer from.
+The "undernetters" wanted to take IRCd further in an attempt to make it use less bandwidth and to try to sort out the channel chaos (netsplits and takeovers) that EFnet started to suffer from.
 For the latter purpose, the Undernet implemented timestamps, new routing and offered the CService—a program that allowed users to register channels and then attempted to protect them from troublemakers.
 The first server list presented, from 15 February 1993, includes servers from the U.S., Canada, France, Croatia and Japan.
 On 15 August, the new user count record was set to 57 users.

 In May 1993, RFC 1459 was published and details a simple protocol for client/server operation, channels, one-to-one and one-to-many conversations.
 A significant number of extensions like CTCP, colors and formats are not included in the protocol specifications, nor is character encoding, which led various implementations of servers and clients to diverge.
 Software implementation varied significantly from one network to the other, each network implementing their own policies and standards in their own code bases.

 DALnet fork

 During the summer of 1994, the Undernet was itself forked.
 The new network was called DALnet (named after its founder: dalvenjah), formed for better user service and more user and channel protections.
-One of the more significant changes in DALnet was use of longer nicknames (the original ircd limit being 9 letters).
-DALnet ircd modifications were made by Alexei "Lefler" Kosut.
-DALnet was thus based on the Undernet ircd server, although the DALnet pioneers were EFnet abandoners.
+One of the more significant changes in DALnet was the use of longer nicknames (the original IRCd limit being 9 letters).
+DALnet IRCd modifications were made by Alexei "Lefler" Kosut.
+DALnet was thus based on the Undernet IRCd server, although the DALnet pioneers were EFnet abandoners.
 According to James Ng, the initial DALnet people were "ops in #StarTrek sick from the constant splits/lags/takeovers/etc".

 DALnet quickly offered global WallOps (IRCop messages that can be seen by users who are +w (/mode NickName +w)), longer nicknames, Q:Lined nicknames (nicknames that cannot be used i.e. ChanServ, IRCop, NickServ, etc.), global K:Lines (ban of one person or an entire domain from a server or the entire network), IRCop only communications: GlobOps, +H mode showing that an IRCop is a "helpop" etc. Much of DALnet's new functions were written in early 1995 by Brian "Morpher" Smith and allow users to own nicknames, control channels, send memos, and more.